 The Boone seconds took the measure of Jordan in a curtain raiser to the Charles City game, by a score of 14 to 11.
 This was a fast and scrappy contest, Boone winning by piling up a lead which they managed to maintain till the end of the game.
 Halleen for Boone caged most of the baskets.
 Jordan proved a scrappy team, when in the last half they outplayed the seconds, but Boone held the upper hand and won by a score of 14 to 11.
 The line-up:

-Boone J Jordan
+The line-up Boone Jordan

 Grant F. C. Saddoris

 Paxton F. L. Saddoris

 Halleen C. Watts

 Sturtz G. Ross

 Nunemaker G. Samuelson

-Summary: Baskets - - Halleen 5,
+Summary: Baskets - Halleen 5,

-addoris 3, C. Saddoris 1,
+Grant 1, L. S addoris 3, C .
+Saddoris 1,

 Watts 1.
+The state of the s